peppelongo96/UnicalDown/README.md

 Coffee is a portable .exe from https://sourceforge.net/projects/coffee-sc/ open source project.
 It provides to prevent PC standby when downloading. *Coffee version* just starts and also kills Coffee task after UnicalDown procedure is finished.
 In case of "illegal" killing problems (e.g. cmd was prematurely closed), you can exit from Coffee by right-clicking on its properly icon in notification area.
 ### for macOS/Linux
 An executable .sh file is provided. **It's necessary to make it runnable**: execute `chmod 777 this_launcher.sh` on terminal (obviously, you must navigate to project folder before).
 Next, **always run** the .sh script **using terminal**.

-## OUTSTANDING BUG
-Script does not provided yet an effective way to refresh the access token i.e. cookies.
-So the execution stops to download valid URLs also from a certain point omwards, if script runs for one hour or so (seems such a strict max-age session cookies.
-Damn Microsoft).
-Any suggestions about are accepted.

 ## Default usage
 ```